iamroshel/react-hooks-dq-lifting-state/README.md

-# Discussion Questions: Lifting State Exercise
+# Discussion Questions: Lifting State Exercise c

 Welcome to `Fwitter`!
 In this application, you can view tweets from four Twitter users.
 It's also got a dark mode theme toggle because dark mode is all the rage